exercism/python/concepts/itertools/about.md

 ### Permutations()

 `permutations(iterable, <r=None>)` creates an iterator of tuples.
-It works like `product()` but it doesnt repeat values from a specific positoon from the iterable and can only take one iterable.
+It works like `product()` but it doesn't repeat values from a specific position from the iterable and can only take one iterable.
 The "r" keyword argument can be used to specify the number of times the input iterables are repeated.
 By default the "r" keyword argument is None.
 If "r" is None then the length of the iterable is used.